Access Missouri Financial Assistance Program

 Awards are not available during summer terms.

 The table below displays the minimum and maximum annual awards for each school type as established by the statute.
 Award amounts may be less than those shown in the table depending on the amount of funding that is available for the program.
 Award amounts may vary depending on your total financial aid package.
-Based on projected funding levels for the program for 2013-2014, it is recommended you use the statutory minimum as the basis for any estimate you make of the award amount.

 |Public 4-Year and